Keyword Analysis & Research: born

 https://www.thefreedictionary.com/born

-WebDestined, or seemingly destined, from birth: a person born to lead.
-3. Resulting or arising: wisdom born of experience.
+WEB3.
+Resulting or arising: wisdom born of experience.
 4. Native to a particular country, region, or place.
 Often used in combination: Irish-born; Southern born and bred; Boston-born.
 Idiom: born yesterday.
 Naive or ignorant.
+Used in negative constructions: Of course I can use a computer; I wasn't born yesterday.